Jews for Mask Rights Open Letter

 Signed,

-If you are unable to submit via our Google Form, you may fill out our alternate submission form to add your name to the letter.
+If you are unable to sign via our Google Form, you may fill out our alternate submission form.